 It’s worth noting that the Citi Diamond Preferred will be harder for some people to qualify for than others, seeing as the average credit score in the U.S. is close to the minimum required for approval.
 Be sure to check your free credit score before you apply to assess your odds of being approved.
 Unfortunately, Citi does not allow you to check your Citi Diamond Preferred pre-approval status online at this time.

-The Citi Diamond Preferred credit limit starts at $500 and can get over $10,000, according to online forums.
-Once you’re approved for this card, Citibank will determine your specific credit limit based on factors such as your credit history, annual income, and any debt you owe.
+The credit limit on a Citi Diamond Preferred card starts at $500 or more; everyone who gets approved for this card is guaranteed this limit.
+But some cardholders report starting credit limits of over $10,000.
+Once you’re approved for this card, Citibank will determine your specific credit limit based on factors such as your credit history, annual income, and any debt you owe.… read full answer

-You need at least good credit to be approved for the Citi Diamond Preferred.
+You need at least good credit to get approved for the Citi Diamond Preferred card.
 For your best chances at a high limit, you’ll want good-to-excellent credit and plenty of disposable income.
 Even if you don’t receive the limit you want, you can always request a credit limit increase later on.
-You’ll want to wait at least six months from opening your account before requesting an increase though.… read full answer
+You’ll want to wait at least six months from opening your account before requesting an increase, though.

 You need a credit score of at least 700 for a Citi credit card in most cases.
 That means applicants for Citi credit cards need at least good credit to be approved.
 But it really depends on which card you’re after.
 Some Citi credit cards require higher scores, and one accepts applicants with limited credit history.… read full answer